 It's a good practice that we code along with a tutorial rather than only watching and doing nothing.

 But when it comes to building a project from scratch, there would be times when we don't even know where to start.
 Then we find ourselves getting back to a tutorial.

 When you have an idea of a project in mind, go build it and learn things on the go.

 But when you don't know what to build, try to replicate the project from the tutorial without playing it back.
 Even better, try to add some more features to the project.
 When you get stuck, google your problems to find solutions.
 Give yourself half to one hour to search for it.
 And only after you searched in that time frame and still don't find any solution, ask for help, or look back at the tutorial.

 Don't let yourself get lost for too long and get demotivated.

 Another tip, when you build a project, breaking tasks into smaller chunks would help you to finish your project.

-After I found out about dev communities on Twitter, I also found out about #100DaysofCode.
+After I learned about dev communities on Twitter, I also learned about #100DaysofCode.